 I'd love to hear your stories about what does or doesn't work for you, or those you know and love.
 Please share below!

 **Update January 2017: I've started taking a blood pressure med preventively from the calcium channel blocker class.
 CCBs work in the arteries this way: the entry of calcium into muscle cells constricts the arteries and thereby dilates (widens) the arteries (Source: RxList).
 This is the same way the triptans work to help with migraines.
-And it's helping -- I've gone from 3-5 migraines weekly to one a week.***
+And it's helping -- I've gone from 3-5 migraines weekly to one-two a week.***

 Broken Places is available NOW — It's already hit #1 on Women's Poetry and Hot New Releases on Amazon!
 Broken Pieces is still going strong, having already hit #1 on Amazon’s Women’s (paid) Poetry list.